 A Blog Post: Top Productivity Apps for Teachers and Students (includes Trello templates for the fall semester).

-A YouTube Video: Planner or Bullet Journal Options (Paper & Digital) [Limited Time Discount Offer on Digital Bullet Journal Course Included]
+A YouTube Video: Planner or Bullet Journal Options (Paper & Digital)

 In relation to this post, I’ve created a simple hyperlinked PDF that includes a set of weekly and daily page layouts.
 Keep yourself on track with its simple design.
 Join the Ever Educating community to get access to it in our resource library.